Introduction

 The Physical Demolition

-The jubilant atmosphere continued for several days as more and more sections of the wall began to crumble.
-Countless photographs and videos capture the historical scenes, exhibiting the emotions of hope, unity, and liberation.
+For several days the atmosphere remained jubilant, as more and more sections of the wall began crumbeling.
+Historical scenes are captured with countless photographs and videos exhibiting hope, unity and liberation.

 Official Reunification and Legacy

-It is important to note that the demolition of the Berlin Wall was not the immediate end of East and West Germany’s separation.
-It took place several months before the official reunification on October 3, 1990.
-Following the fall of the wall, negotiations and discussions were held to determine the future of both Germanys.
+Of course, the demolition of the Berlin Wall wasn’t the end of East and West Germany’s separation, immediately anyway.
+It happened some months before the official reunification on October 3rd, 1990.
+After the wall fell, there were negotiations and discussions about where Germany would go.

-The demolition of the Berlin Wall marked a symbolic turning point in history.
-It became a powerful metaphor for the end of the Cold War and the collapse of the Soviet Union’s influence in Eastern Europe.
-The reunification of Germany itself brought about immense political, social, and economic changes.
+And it was the demolition of the Berlin Wall that should mark a symbolic turning point in history.
+Guess what eventually became a powerful metaphor for the end of the Cold War and the collapse of Soviet Union influence in Eastern Europe.
+By itself the reunification of Germany was a cause of immense political, social and economic change.

 Conclusion